|From Spring Microservices in Action by John Carnell

 In the cloud, where you must deal with massive amounts of transactions and redundancy, a centralized piece of network infrastructure ultimately doesn’t work as well because it doesn’t scale effectively nor is its cost efficient.
+Companies that provide IT support to a number of businesses usually look at the scope of network and service requirements before providing infrastructure support.
 Let’s look at how we can implement a robust-service discovery mechanism for cloud-based applications.

 On Service Discovery in the Cloud